Solar in Fayetteville, AR: 2026 Cost, Savings & Payback

 Does Fayetteville have net metering?

-Is solar worth it in Fayetteville, AR?
+Is solar worth it in Fayetteville, AR in 2026?